2lastview/Clickless-Text-Enricher-Server/README.md

 haello-rest-service
 ===================

+This service was developed for a bachelor thesis in "Computer Science and Visual Computing" at the Technical University of Vienna by Moritz Tomasi.

 An implementation of a RESTful web service used by the Android application [**haello**](https://github.com/2lastview/haello-Android-Application) in order to extract and translate text from images.
 The HTTP server is implemented using [web.py](http://webpy.org/).
 A [Docker Container](https://registry.hub.docker.com/u/2lastview/haello-rest-service/) has been created so you can run the service effortlessly.